lenniecottrell/100Days-r2/README.md

   <summary>Day 4: June 1, 2022</summary>

   ###### Things I accomplished today:
+    - I started planning the UI for the book app and made a list of the tools I plan to use
   ###### Things I want to focus on tomorrow:
+    - Another couple of linked list vids
+    - Review the linked list implementation in Javascript
   ###### Notes/Learnings
+    - Planning before coding is good and helpful!
 </details>

 <details>